anti-social-cat-social/halosuster/README.md

     go run .
 ```

-5. Optional (Running Database Using Docker Compose For Development)
+5. Optional (Running database using docker-compose for development)
     If you want to run the database using docker compose, you can run this command to start the database

     ```bash